Ghazanchetsots Cathedral: Architecture

 The sculpture of an angel on the bell tower of the cathedral (left) is depicted on the coat of arms of Shushi used during Armenian administration of Shusha (right).

 The cathedral's church is a domed basilica with four apsides.
 It is 34.7 m long and 23 m wide.
 (Note: Alternatively given as 35 by 23 m.)
 Standing at a height of 35 m, it is one of the largest Armenian churches.
-Its dome, with a metal conical roof, is 17 m tall.
+Its dome, with a metal conical roof, was 17 m tall before heavy alteration in 2021.
 Architect Artak Ghulyan criticized the proportions of the roof, restored by Volodya Babayan, as being unfaithful (too tall) to the original proportions.
 The church has three identical entrances from the west, south and north.
 There are ornamental reliefs on the portals and windows.
 The church's floor plan is an imitation of that of Etchmiadzin Cathedral, Armenia's mother church.
 The cathedral is seen as having combined both innovative techniques and well-established traditions of Armenian architecture.

 Both the church and the bell tower are built of white limestone.
 The freestanding bell tower has three floors (levels) and contains two bells, the larger of which was cast in Tula, Russia in 1857.
 Four sculptures of angels blowing trumpets stand on the top of its first floor.